Probing four-fermion operators in the triple top production at future hadron colliders: Theoretical formalism

 where $q$ and $u$ indicate the left-handed quark doublet and right-handed quark singlet, respectively, and $i,j,k,l$ are flavour indices.
 The Pauli matrices are shown by $\tau^{I}$ and $ T^{A}=\lambda^{A}/2$ where $\lambda^{A}$ are Gell-Mann matrices.
 The relevant effective Lagrangian, containing interaction between three top quarks and one light quark, is obtained as follows,

-In this study, we consider operators containing the u-quark and c-quark separately.
+In this study, we consider operators containing the $u$-quark and $c$-quark separately.
 In the next section, the above effective Lagrangian is employed to study the triple top quark production at the future high energy hadron colliders to probe the four-fermion operators.